Hypertherm plasma cutters help Galpin Auto Sports create dreams

 Over at GAS, the automotive customization crew most often cuts metal between 1/4 and 1/2 inch thick.
 However, plasma is able to cut most thicknesses from gauge up to a couple of inches.
 Another reason car hobbyists and professionals like plasma cutting is its ability to do more than cleanly cut metal.
 A little known fact: plasma is great at gouging out old welds and beveling metal.

 "I'm not sure how we ever modified cars without plasma," said Mad Mike, the automotive customizing supervisor over at GAS and one of the stars of MTV's Pimp My Ride.
 For many people who work on cars, the thought of working without plasma, is kind of like an office without a computer, or a home without a microwave.
 You don't really need either one, but it's hard to imagine having to work without one.

 At GAS, plasma helps Mad Mike achieve the perfection he is known for.
 Mike says, "We use a couple of different Hypertherm systems and both are the most amazing machines.
 We have a hard time putting them down.
 They are always in use around here."

-Systems like the Powermax30 and Powermax45 are super portable so the crew can pick it up and move it around the car.
+Plasma cutters like the Powermax30 and Powermax45 are super portable so the crew can pick it up and move it around the car.
 A tapered torch makes getting into tight places a simple job.
-That might be why many of the best known shops—places like Jay Leno's Big Dog Garage, Customs by Eddie Paul, HOT Motorsports and Banks Engineering—all use Hypertherm plasma.
+That might be why many of the best known shops—places like Jay Leno's Big Dog Garage, Customs by Eddie Paul, HOT Motorsports and Banks Engineering—all use Hypertherm plasma cutters.